scha00/SONFillAnimation/README.md

 SONFillAnimation
 ================

-'SONFillAnimation' is a class that divides the target UIView into a grid and creates an animation for each piece in a specified order.
+`SONFillAnimation` is a class that divides the target UIView into a grid and creates an animation for each piece in a specified order.

 Usage